 You have been injured at work or a loved one has been killed.
 There are probably many questions running through your head, ranging from how to pay your medical bills to what you should do for a living if you cannot continue to work after getting hurt.

-Howell & Christmas can answer these questions and more.
+Christmas Injury Lawyers can answer these questions and more.
 Our firm provides representation to clients in Walterboro and surrounding areas who need help after a workplace accident.
 We will represent you in making a workers’ compensation claim; in fighting benefits denials or insufficient coverage; and in finding out if there is a possibility of filing a civil lawsuit.
 Call today to speak with a member of our legal team to learn more.

 What to Do after a Workplace Injury